nii-yamagishilab/ClassNSeg/README.md

 - Original images: ./datasets/\<name\>/\<train;test;validation\>/original
 - Altered images: ./datasets/\<name\>/\<train;test;validation\>/altered

-All datasets need to be pre-processed to crop facial area.
+All datasets need to be pre-processed to crop facial areas and add segmentation maps.
 It could be done by using these scripts:

       ./create_dataset_Face2Face.py
       ./create_dataset_Deepfakes.py